-Only 110v equipment should be used on construction sites and the equipment must be PAT (portable appliance testing) tested quarterly.
+Only 110v equipment should be used on construction sites and the equipment must be PAT (portable appliance testing) tested on a quarterly basis.

 All portable tools will be subject to regular maintenance and inspection including tests carried out by a competent person.